-A warming planet creates a wide range of risks for business, from disrupted supply chains to rising insurance costs to labour challenges.
+A warming planet creates a wide range of risks for businesses, from disrupted supply chains to rising insurance costs to labour challenges.
 With the increasing threat of climate change and the associated physical damage, change in market perception and shift in preference of the public towards more environmentally friendly products and services, the financial, reputational and strategic risk implications are becoming increasingly prominent.
-Climate change will undoubtably be of increasing concern to the Group and industry as a whole for the foreseeable future.
-The Group has identified the following risks that climate change pose.
+Climate change will undoubtedly be of increasing concern to the Group and industry as a whole for the foreseeable future.
+The Group has identified the following risks and opportunities that climate change pose.

-Physical Risks
+Physical and Transition Risks: